 Clinical trials with insulin—GLP-1 plus insulin or SGLT plus insulin—have shown improved blood-sugar control, but they do not get a majority of adults down to 7% or lower with HbA1c.
 So what if you combine the treatments: insulin + GLP-1 + SGLT?

 That’s what Paresh Dandona, M.D., Ph.D., at SUNY, and John Petrie, M.D., Ph.D., at the University of Glasgow, wanted to test.
 Both are global leaders in the treatment of T1D.

-They now have a clinical trial, funded by JDRF, to explore the combination of insulin, an SGLT inhibitor called dapagliflozin (Farxiga®, marketed in Europe as Forxiga®) and approved for use in adults with T1D and the GLP-1 receptor semaglutide (Ozempic®) in adults with T1D.
-If successful, this combination will reduce HbA1c to less than 7% in a majority of people with T1D, possibly reduce the unpredictable fluctuations in blood-sugar levels and other benefits such as body weight and blood pressure reductions, thus providing a greater sense of security to people with T1D.
+They now have a clinical trial, funded by JDRF, to explore the combination of insulin, an SGLT inhibitor called dapagliflozin (Farxiga®, marketed in Europe as Forxiga®) and approved for use in adults with T1D in Europe and the GLP-1 receptor semaglutide (Ozempic®) in adults with T1D.
+If successful, this trial could demonstrate that this combination reduced HbA1c to less than 7% in trial participants, possibly reduced the unpredictable fluctuations in blood-sugar levels and helped achieve other benefits such as body weight and blood pressure reductions.
+Taken together, these outcomes could provide a greater sense of security to people with T1D.